dominikseger/backster/README.md

 ## Credits

-This project stands on the shoulders of giants.
 A heartfelt thank you to [Tobias Hannaske](https://github.com/thannaske) for his excellent [k8s-mysql-backup](https://github.com/thannaske/k8s-mysql-backup) project, which provided the initial inspiration and foundation for Backster.

 ## Features